floppyzedolfin/amazed/README.md

 If the randomness decides to create a "comb", where every branch will only extend to the edge, and not branch itself, the required complexity wouldn't be hit.
 Just regenerate the image.
+This is quite likely to happen for "small" images, with sides shorter than 32 pixels.

 # Limitations